 Hard-Surface-Seal (pavement and concrete): ERTEC offers a system to seal E-Fence™ to asphalt or concrete, greatly simplifying the task of excluding reptiles, amphibians, and small mammals from work areas.
 In the pictures above, the contractor is preparing to install a pad for an electrical transformer and a trench to run conduit to the nearest power pole.
 In this case E-Fence™ was hung on a temporary chain-link construction fence.
 The picture on the right shows an E-Fence™ Exclusion Panel hung on a 24′ equipment entrance with a double swing-gate.

-Partial list of approved configurations (please contact ERTEC for recommended configuration and installation diagram – available for each of the following animals and others): Alameda whip snake (Masticophis lateralis euryxanthus), Arroyo toad (Bufo microscaphus californicus), Blunt-nosed leopard lizard (Gambelia sila), Butler’s garter snake (Thamnophis butleri), California red legged frog (Rana draytonii), California tiger salamander (Ambystoma californiense), Chiricahua leopard frog (Rana chiricahuensis), Coachella Valley fringe-toed lizard (Uma inornata), Common musk turtle (Sternotherus Odoratus), Desert tortoise (Gopherus agassizii), Foothill yellow legged frog (Rana boylii), Giant garter snake (Thamnophis gigas), Giant kangaroo rat (Dipodomys ingens), Mojave ground squirrel (Xerospermophilus mohavensis), Northern cricket frog (Acris crepitans), Ornate Box Turtle (Terrapene ornata ornata), Pacific tree frog (Pseudacris regilla), Riparian brush rabbit (Sylvilagus bachmani riparius), Salt marsh harvest mouse (Reithrodontomys raviventris), San Bernardino kangaroo rat (Dipodomys merriami parvus), San Francisco garter snake (Thamnophis sirtalis tetrataenia), San Joaquin antelope squirrel (Ammosphermophilus nelson), San Joaquin kit fox (Vulpes mutica mutica), San Joaquin whip snake (Masticophis flagellum ruddocki), Santa Cruz long-toed salamander (Ambystoma macrodactylum croceum), Stephens’ kangaroo rate (Dipodomys stephensi), Texas horned lizard (Phrynosoma cornutum), Tipton kangaroo rat (Dipodomys nitratoides nitratoides), Western Hognose Snake (Heterodon nasicus), Western pond turtle (Actinemys marmorata), Yellow Mud Turtle (Kinosternon flavescens), Yosemite toad (Anaxyrus canorus), rattlesnake (all species)
+Partial list of approved configurations (please contact ERTEC for recommended configuration and installation diagram – available for each of the following animals and others): Alameda whip snake (Masticophis lateralis euryxanthus), Arroyo toad (Bufo microscaphus californicus), Blanding’s turtle (Emydoidea blandingii), Blunt-nosed leopard lizard (Gambelia sila), Butler’s garter snake (Thamnophis butleri), California red legged frog (Rana draytonii), California tiger salamander (Ambystoma californiense), Chiricahua leopard frog (Rana chiricahuensis), Coachella Valley fringe-toed lizard (Uma inornata), Common musk turtle (Sternotherus odoratus), Common snapping turtle (Chelydra serpentina), Desert tortoise (Gopherus agassizii), Eastern fox snake (Pantherophis gloydi), Foothill yellow legged frog (Rana boylii), Giant garter snake (Thamnophis gigas), Giant kangaroo rat (Dipodomys ingens), Mojave ground squirrel (Xerospermophilus mohavensis), Northern cricket frog (Acris crepitans), Northern map turtle (Graptemys geographica), Ornate box turtle (Terrapene ornata ornata), Pacific tree frog (Pseudacris regilla), Riparian brush rabbit (Sylvilagus bachmani riparius), Salt marsh harvest mouse (Reithrodontomys raviventris), San Bernardino kangaroo rat (Dipodomys merriami parvus), San Francisco garter snake (Thamnophis sirtalis tetrataenia), San Joaquin antelope squirrel (Ammosphermophilus nelson), San Joaquin kit fox (Vulpes mutica mutica), San Joaquin whip snake (Masticophis flagellum ruddocki), Santa Cruz long-toed salamander (Ambystoma macrodactylum croceum), Stephens’ kangaroo rate (Dipodomys stephensi), Texas horned lizard (Phrynosoma cornutum), Tipton kangaroo rat (Dipodomys nitratoides nitratoides), Western hognose snake (Heterodon nasicus), Western pond turtle (Actinemys marmorata), Yellow mud turtle (Kinosternon flavescens), Yosemite toad (Anaxyrus canorus), rattlesnake (all species)